 Side effects of psych meds can be bad, withdrawal effects are often worse.
 Psychiatrists often ignore this fact when prescribing.
 They often dismiss withdrawal concerns because they have no personal experience with it.

 Withdrawal effects happen because of dependence.
 In typical fashion, the drug companies use euphemisms like ‘discontinuation syndrome’ to hide the fact that they can be highly addictive.
-They change your brain systems and it gets used to it so when the effects of the drug goes away, your brain reacts to less serotonin or dopamine or whatever neurotransmitters are being affected by the drug.
-In most cases, this dependence doesn’t cause cravings unlike other drugs.
+They change your brain systems and it gets used to it so when the effects of the drug go away, your brain reacts to less serotonin or dopamine or whatever neurotransmitters are being affected by the drug.
+In most cases, this dependence doesn’t cause craving, unlike other drugs.
 Once you taper off Prozac, for example, you aren’t likely to relapse.
 Benzodiazepines are an exception to this rule.
-They also have some of the worst and longest lasting withdrawal effects.
+They also have some of the worst and longest lasting withdrawal effects, especially benzos.
 Withdrawal effects can last years.

 Like starting meds, your best defense for minimizing the pain is education.
 Do a search on personal experiences and research on your specific med.
 There are lots of sites that offer advice, although it is typically general.
 Like side effects, withdrawal effects and its duration depend on the person, specific drug, dosage and the length of time the med has been taken.